Personal Umbrella Insurance

-- While driving, you accidently hit and injure a bicyclist.
+- While driving, you accidentally hit and injure a bicyclist.

 - Your dog bites someone and you are sued for damages.

-- You accidently crash your ATV and injure an unrelated passenger.
+- You accidentally crash your ATV and injure an unrelated passenger.

-- A guest at your dinner part gets injured on your property.
+- A guest at your dinner party gets injured on your property.